-Homework 6%
+Homework 10%

-Pop-up test (based on assigned homework) 9%

 Midterm-I 20%

-Midterm-II 25%
+Midterm-II 30%

-Final (all chapters) 40%
+Final ( all chapters ) 40%

 Total 100%

-Home Work (Please Read): (6%)
+Home Work (Please Read): (10%)

 Homework problems will be typically be assigned on a weekly basis and will be due at the end of class one week following its assignment.
 No assignments will be accepted after the solution is posted, except in the case of unforeseen, officially documented absences.
 The solution will be posted the day homework is due.
 No electronic submission of homework and it should be submitted in the class.